somamos/syllabification-by-analogy/README.md

 The repository currently consists of

 1. Preprocessing to merge common words between a pronunciation wordlist and a syllabified wordlist,
-2. Marchand & Damper's text-phoneme alignment algorithm, and
+2. Marchand & Damper's text-phoneme alignment algorithm,
-3. Dedina & Nusbaum's pronunciation by analogy method (with tweaks by M&D).
+3. Dedina & Nusbaum's pronunciation by analogy method (with tweaks by M&D), and

-This work is leading up to a Python implementation of the Syllabification by Analogy (SbA) algorithm described by Marchand & Damper in _Can syllabification improve pronunciation by analogy of English?_ which you can read [here](https://github.com/somamos/syllabification-by-analogy/files/13186641/Damper.Marchand.s.Can.syllabification.improve.pronunciation.by.analogy.of.English.pdf).
+4. a preliminary implementation of Marchand & Damper's syllabification by analogy (SbA).

+Read more about their algorithm [here](https://github.com/somamos/syllabification-by-analogy/files/13186641/Damper.Marchand.s.Can.syllabification.improve.pronunciation.by.analogy.of.English.pdf).

 ## todo:
 1. preprocess.py